Acoustics Emanation Tool

 Precisely, these testing requirements lead me to develop the experimental Acoustic Emanations Tool as support to facilitate pre-compliance testing of secure payment terminals with mechanical keypad for PIN-Entry or other similar devices.
 Also, this development was motivated to introduce me to Deep Learning techniques.

 The tool has an interactive user interface using PyQt5 and has been tailored to facilitate the acquisition of training data.
 The implemented classification algorithms have been based on Udacity Capstone Project, which applies Deep Learning techniques for automatic environmental sound classification.
-The initial revision of the tool v0.1, uses Mel-Frequency Cepstral Coefficients (MFCC) for features extraction and a Multi-Layer Perceptrons (MLPs) neural network architecture for classification.
+The initial revision of the tool v0.1, uses Mel-Frequency

 The tool facilitates the acquisition of the key presses sounds for the training of the neural network and provides the results in the form of a confusion matrix, which will help to determine if the keypad would be vulnerable to eavesdropping and which specific keys may be more easily identifiable.